TharunBalaji2004/I_am_Rich/README.md

 <img src="/repassets/images/AndroidFlutteriOS_400x167.png")
 </p>

-The project application is been developed using:
+The project application has been developed using:
 - Dart
 - Objective C
 - Flutter SDK